ClinSeq/autoseq-snakemake/docs/quick_start.md

   list    List autoseq available pipelines with version
 ```

-#### Downloading Reference Genome:
+#### Downloading the Reference Genome:

-Currently, we are using human reference genome GRCh37 for all our analysis.
-And, we have customized all the associated files (such as bed, gtf, interval_list, etc) specifically for liquid biopsy samples.
-It is available in our S3 cloud for download upon request.
+Currently, we use the human reference genome GRCh37 for all analyses.
+The associated files (such as BED, GTF, interval lists, etc.) have been customized specifically for liquid biopsy samples.
+These files are available for download from our S3 cloud storage upon request.

 ## 1.3 Launching autoseq pipeline

-Once you have successfully installed all the dependencies and autoseq pipeline, you can start launching your samples.
-In general, autoseq pipeline can be launched in two different ways.
+Once you have successfully installed all the dependencies and the Autoseq pipeline, you can begin launching your samples.
+Generally, the Autoseq pipeline can be initiated in two different ways:

 * Using singularity containers (highly recommended)
 * Using conda environment (not recommended)

-There are 3 steps in launching autoseq pipeline among which the first two steps are same irrespective of you use singularity or conda to launch pipeline.
-Hence, let's discuss about those 2 steps first and then we'll discuss about the steps to run the pipeline specifically for singularity or conda.
+There are three steps involved in launching the Autoseq pipeline.
+The first two steps remain the same, regardless of whether you use Singularity or Conda.
+Therefore, we will first discuss these two steps before outlining the specific procedures for launching the pipeline with either Singularity or Conda.

-**Step 1:** Preparing sample list file.
+**Step 1:** Preparing the Sample List File
-First, make sure that the input directory name is consistent with the [recommended](barcodes.md) format.
-Naming the files in this format is crutial, because, autoseq uses this format to select the appropriate bed (or) interval_list (or) other files automatically.
-Then, you need to create a sample list file inside `/path/to/project_name/sample_list/` as per the [recommended](barcodes.md) format.
-You can use the following command to create the same.
+First, ensure that the input directory name adheres to the [recommended](barcodes.md) format.
+Naming the directories correctly is crucial, as Autoseq uses this format to automatically select the appropriate BED, interval_list, or other files.
+Next, create a sample list file in `/path/to/project_name/sample_list/` according to the [recommended](barcodes.md) format.
+You can use the following command to accomplish this:

 ```
 find /path/to/input_directory/ -maxdepth 1 -name "PROJECT*$(date '+%Y%m%d')" \